reaset41/Infant-Urobiome/README.md

 ## Reproducing Sequencing Analysis

 The R Markdown document "Supplementary_Methods" includes all code used for processing and analyzing 16S rRNA sequencing data.

+## Citation

+To cite the paper, please use: